dominique-shore/Fluvial-Geomorphology/Assignments/module-07_GCD.md

 ### Part 2 - Turn in a Web Page
 You will prepare a web page explaining what you did and defending your interpretations.
-We will elaborate on expectations in Monday's class.
+Please include clear annotated figure(s) and/or video showing the identification two examples each of these four mechanisms:

+- Bank Erosion
+- Channel Bed Lowering (degradation / incision)
+- Channel Bed Rising (aggradation)
+- Bar Development

+If you opt not to use video, please instead describe with text what you interpreted and justify your interpretation.

 -------